- 1 pound ground beef

 - 3 cups shredded part-skim mozzarella cheese, divided

 - In a large skillet over medium heat, cook and crumble beef and sausage until no longer pink; drain.
 Add next seven ingredients.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 1 hour, stirring occasionally.
 Adjust seasoning with additional salt and pepper, if desired.

 - Meanwhile, in a large bowl, lightly beat eggs.
 Add parsley; stir in cottage cheese, ricotta and Parmesan cheese.

 - Preheat oven to 375°.
 Spread 1 cup meat sauce in an ungreased 13x9-in. baking dish.
 Layer with three noodles, provolone cheese, 2 cups cottage cheese mixture, 1 cup mozzarella, three noodles, 2 cups meat sauce, remaining cottage cheese mixture and 1 cup mozzarella.
 Top with remaining noodles, meat sauce and mozzarella (dish will be full).

 - Cover; bake 50 minutes.
 Uncover; bake until heated through, 20 minutes.
 Let stand 15 minutes before cutting.
 Yield: 12 servings.

 "I was using a different lasagna recipe on this site, but having tried this one, there's no going back.
 I made it exactly as stated, but I used mild Italian sausages (out of their casings) and a full package of SMOKED provolone.
-This was one decadent, cheesy, saucy, meaty lasagna.
+This was one decadent, cheesy, saucy, meaty lasagna, and I have had nothing but rave reviews from friends and family, and requests to please make this again.
 Best ever."